-Save Settings to Use this option to save the current router configuration settings to Local Hard Drive: a file on the hard disk of the computer you are using.
+Save Settings to Use this option to save the current router configuration settings to a Local Hard Drive: file on the hard disk of the computer you are using.
 First, click the Save button.
 You will then see a file dialog, where you can select a location and file name for the settings.

-Load Settings Use this option to load previously saved router configuration from Local Hard settings.
-First, use the Browse control to find a previously save file Drive: of configuration settings.
+Load Settings Use this option to load previously saved router configuration settings. from Local Hard First, use the Browse control to find a previously save file of configuration rules that you have created.
+If you want to save the current router configuration settings, use the Save button above.

+Drive: settings.
 Then, click the Load button to transfer those settings to the router.

-Restore to Factory This option will restore all configuration settings back to the settings Default Settings: that were in effect at the time the router was shipped from the factory.
-Any settings that have not been saved will be lost, including any rules that you have created.
-If you want to save the current router configuration settings, use the Save button above.
+Restore to This option will restore all configuration settings back to the settings Factory Default that were in effect at the time the router was shipped from the factory.
+Settings: Any settings that have not been saved will be lost, including any

-Rehant Device: Click to reboot the router.
+Reboot Device: Click to reboot the router.